 Some ideas for great sides are:

-What kind of drinks would work with grilled chicken?
+What drinks work well with grilled chicken?

 If you are serving a crowd, you may want a beverage or two to offer also.